djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-06-24-first-day-back-an-update.markdown

 Could the past have been kinder?
 Sure.
 Would I change a thing?
 Of course &ndash; some people I know have gotten damaged in horrible, unfair ways.
 But would I change who I knew?
 Never.

 Anyway, I'm feeling good, I'm looking good, I'm doing good.
 Sure, nothing's perfect, but so much is alright and even better.
+There's of course uncertainty about the future, but I feel like I'm at least doing the right stuff right now.
 I'm pretty happy with who I am and where I am, and I think feelings of accomplishment and hope are not unfounded.

 ---